19hours/sg-statutes/Acts/State Courts Act.md

 (iv) an Order for Review of Detention;

-(c) any jurisdiction vested exclusively in the High Court, in any other State Court, or in any judicial, quasi-judicial or administrative tribunal, by written law; and
+(c) any jurisdiction vested exclusively in the High Court, in a Family Court, in a Youth Court, in any other State Court, or in any judicial, quasi-judicial or administrative tribunal, by written law; and

 [Act 5 of 2014 wef 07/03/2014]

+[Act 27 of 2014 wef 01/10/2014]

 (d) any jurisdiction expressly excluded by written law.